University of Wisconsin–Madison

 2. provide research- and evidence-based feedback and feedback tools to help professional learners and instructors and to guide instructional improvement.

-Not generally included in the scope of the SimLab are training of kinetic (i.e., non-interactive) professional skills, and training of typical, non-problematic situations that can better be addressed without the use of simulation.
+Not generally included in the scope of the SimLab are training of kinetic (i.e., non-interactive) professional skills, and training of typical, non-problematic situations that are better addressed without the use of simulation.

 SimLab personnel choose the right mix of technology and technique to address the specifics of each training or assessment.